kubernetes-retired/service-catalog/docs/walkthrough.md

 Notice that a new `Secret` named `my-secret` has been created.

-## Step 9 - Unbind from the Instance
+## Step 9 - Unbinding from the Instance

 Now, let's unbind from the instance.
 To do this, we simply *delete* the `Binding` resource that we previously created: